kstenerud/specifications/README.md

 #### Status: Prerelease

+#### Alternative To:

+* IEEE754 Floating point

 ---------------------------------------------------------------------

-Compact Date Format
+Compact Time Format
 -------------------

-Compact float format is an encoding scheme to store a decimal floating point value in as few bytes as possible for data transmission.
+An encoding scheme to store dates, times, and timestamps, down to the nanosecond, in as few bytes as possible.

+#### Features

+ * Encodes a date into as few as 3 bytes.
+ * Encodes a time into as few as 4 bytes.
+ * Encodes a timestamp into as few as 5 bytes.
+ * Supports unlimited positive and negative year values.
+ * Supports time units down to the nanosecond.
+ * Supports leap years and leap seconds.
+ * Maintenance-free (no leap second tables to update).
+ * Efficient conversion to/from human readable fields (no multiplication or division).
+ * Time zones are location-based.

 #### Specification